CaiGroup/pyfish_tools/README.md

 - Convert pseudocolor codebooks to an n-bit string codebook
 - Balance codebook using TPM or FPKM values from RNA-seq
 ### Image Stitching
-- Stitch images based on metadata to generate one composite image
+- Stitch images based on json file to generate one composite image
-- Find position of cells across FOVs
-### Density Estimations
-- Calculate optical density of spots
 ### Colocalization Assessment
 - Calculate the colocalization efficiency between two or more spots
 ### Post Analysis
 - Calculate final false positive rate of decoded barcodes
 - Perform correlational analysis with other smFISH datasets or RNA-seq
+- Perform clustering, cell-typing, and spatial-mapping